pixelart/swiftmailer-manipulator-bundle/CONTRIBUTING.md

 :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.

-Before creating bug reports, please check [do a search](https://github.com/pixelart/swiftmailer-manipulator-bundle/issues?q=is%3Aissue) as you might find out that you don't need to create one.
+Before creating bug reports, please [do a search](https://github.com/pixelart/swiftmailer-manipulator-bundle/issues?q=is%3Aissue) as you might find out that you don't need to create one.
 When you are creating a bug report, please include as many details as possible and please fill out the represented template to you accordingly.